Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 10

 is what they call "Le Maistre" (He has funny

-rigorously.
+vigorously.
 That will show you what they think

 of Le Maistre & his good work.
 But it

-like her not to be wed & have a pal too & yet
+-5-l( )e her not to be wed & have a pal too & yetI wouldn't like her to be away & lost to useither.
+Don't you feel like that.

 We have had a quiet time since we came

-to the camp.
+to this Camp.
 Things are going smoothly

 enough.
-I am still "rosting" people occasionally
+I am still "sorting" people occasionally

 I gave a lecture to the officers last night &

-said she had ^ heard all sorts of stories about me
+said she had ^heard all sorts of stories about me

 including one that I had developed a habit

-of swearing at the men That you had said
+of swearing at the men.
+That you had said

 you didn't believe, it & hoped if it were